How to sound like a native English speaker

 Sidney imitated the host exactly.
 Inflection, enunciation, everything.
 He kept at this until the new speaking style became natural to him.

 One of the elements in this kind of imitation is music–-music of a language.
 You have listened to people speaking English with a British, Australian, Hawaiian, Indian, Chinese, Japanese, Spanish accent, right?
 They can all be saying the exact words and sound different from one another.
-Why is it easier to understand some and not others?
+So why is it easier to understand some and not others?

 That’s because every language has its own music.
 Some has more staccato.
 Some are more melodic.
 So if your native language is more melodic, it will take more effort for you to understand someone coming from a more staccato language.
 Even if you are saying the exact same words.